lgatto/TeachingMaterial/raw/README.md

 ##  $ : num [1:215, 1:2] 105 106 107 112 112 ...
 ```

+## Exercise

-Let's extract the index of the MS2 spectrum with the highest base peak
+> Let's extract the index of the MS2 spectrum with the highest base
-intensity and plot its spectrum.
-Is the data centroided or in profile
+> peak intensity and plot its spectrum.
+Is the data centroided or in
-mode?
+> profile mode?

 ```r